How Diversity affects Security and Law Enforcement

 And many other “collateral effects”.

 Sounds too good to be true?
 It is.
-A news study from the USA stated that simply having “them” among “us” has failed in most cases.
-Either the dominant group did not accept the “intruders” and kept their hegemonic position within their institution (i.e. bringing the friction from the outside to the inside) or the newcomers would “adapt” and assimilate into the same behaviours from the group dynamics (especially if they only a few).
+A new study from the USA stated that simply having “them” among “us” has failed in most cases.
+Either the dominant group did not accept the “intruders” and kept their hegemonic position within their institution (i.e. bringing the friction from the outside to the inside) or the newcomers would “adapt” and assimilate into the same behaviours from the group dynamics (especially if they were only a few).
 Needless to say that did not bring much of a positive change.